Our approach

 Currently, we accept these insurances:

-We accept some Medicaid HMO plans if offered by the companies listed above.
+• We accept some Medicaid HMO plans if offered by the companies listed above.
 We do not accept what is often called “straight Medicaid.”
 If the only card that you have is a green mihealth card, then you likely have straight Medicaid.
-In that case, we recommend that you try The Women’s Center of Southeastern Michigan for lower-cost services.
+In that case, we recommend that you try the sliding-fee option at The Women’s Center for lower-cost services.

 Room To Talk is a wholly-owned program of The Women’s Center.
 All Room To Talk therapists are fully-licensed and have been doing therapy for quite some time.